NonakaVal/loan_approval_prediction/readme.md

 ## Loan Approval Prediction: Case Study

-In this project, I try developed a machine learning model using Python to predict the approval status of loan applications.
+In this project, I developed a machine learning model using Python to predict the approval status of loan applications.
+Using a dataset from Kaggle, the process involved data exploration, cleaning, visualization, handling outliers, and building a linear model with scikit-learn.
+The model's performance was evaluated using metrics like accuracy and F1 score, providing insights into its effectiveness in predicting loan approvals.
-The [dataset](https://statso.io/loan-approval-prediction-case-study/) mentioned here was submitted by [Amit Parjapat](https://www.kaggle.com/ninzaami) on [Kaggle](https://www.kaggle.com/).

-## Variables
+## Dataset Variables

 - Gender: Applicant's gender.
 - Married: Marital status of the applicant.